stemarcotti/protein_turnover_modelling/README.md

 # Protein Turnover Modelling

 See for reference [Matsubayashi, Y, Sánchez-Sánchez, BJ, et al. Developmental Cell (2020)](https://www.cell.com/developmental-cell/fulltext/S1534-5807(20)30455-X).
-An additional protocol paper is currently work in progress, a link will be added here when available.
+A step-by-step protocol paper specifying how to perform this analysis on your data is available here [Marcotti, S, et al. STAR Protocols (2021)](https://star-protocols.cell.com/protocols/523).
 Copyright - Stefania Marcotti (Stramer lab) 2020, Code tested on MATLAB v.2018b.
 For issues please contact us at https://www.stramerlab.com/contact.html

 #### Anterograde modelling `[anterograde_model.m]`
 This code takes as input the fitted mRNA and the logistic parameters of the protein of choice.
 It calculates the turnover rates for synthesis and degradation.
 It calls the function `[anterograde_funct.m]`.